Bubka/2FAuth-Docs/docs/index.md

 - Manually add custom 2FA accounts for which no QR is available
 - Edit accounts, even the ones imported from a QR code

-### REST API
+## REST API

-2FAuth provides a REST API which lets you perform most of the those features from any external client.
+2FAuth provides a REST API which lets you perform most of the these features from any external application.
 Have a look to the [API documentation](/api/) to find out how to use it.

 ## Demo website